jbuisine/macop/docs/source/documentations/problem.rst

 Hence, we now define our problem in Python:

-- values of each objects
+- worth value of each objects
 - weight associated to each of these objects

 .. code-block:: python